Towns & Places

 As early as 1857, the people of Quindaro began agitation for a railroad to connect that town with St. Joseph, Missouri.
 The first actual grading for a railroad was done at Wyandotte on the Kansas Valley line in 1859.

 At the outbreak of the Civil War, meetings were held at various points in the county, and several companies were rapidly recruited.
 Among them were the Kansas Mounted Riflemen from Quindaro and Wyandotte, representing the county in many Kansas regiments.
 During the years of warfare, the county’s residents suffered from the raids of organized bands of guerrillas who ran off cattle and horses.
 Jayhawking on the part of both sides raged through the country, and unoffending citizens suffered.
 The close of the war did not see a cessation of these conditions in Wyandotte County.
-Murders and lynchings went on for some two years before the passions aroused by the terrible conflict died away and peace again reigned along the border.
+Murders and lynchings went on for two years before the passions aroused by the terrible conflict died away, and peace again reigned along the border.

-The state legislature located the state school for the blind in Wyandotte County, the first building erected in 1867, in the northwest part of Wyandotte.
+The state legislature located the state school for blind students in Wyandotte County, the first building erected in 1867, in the northwest part of Wyandotte.
 The medical department of Kansas University was located at Rosedale.
 The Kansas City University, the Kansas City Theological Seminary, and eight Roman Catholic institutions were also located in Kansas City, and Western University, a state industrial school for African Americans, was located at Quindaro.

 The population of the county in 1910 was 100,068.